Mass spectrometry: the mechanics

 effective\; weight\; of\; a\; particle=mg-\frac{d}{D}mg

-Substituting the weight of a gas molecule in eq9, mg, with the effective weight of a suspended particle, we have:
+Replacing the weight mg of a gas molecule in eq9 with the effective weight of a suspended particle gives

 \frac{N'}{N}=e^{-\frac{N_{A}mg(1-\frac{d}{D})h}{RT}}\; \; \; \; \; \; \; (14)

-The suspended particles must be heavier than the liquid molecules for the particles to push down on the liquid molecules to produce an upthrust, resulting in the particles having a lower effective weight.
+The suspended particles must be heavier than the liquid molecules for the particles to exert a downward pressure on the liquid, producing an upthrust that results in a lower effective weight for the particles.
 This means that d < D for eq14 to be valid.
 Hence, the choice of particle material is important.

 Perrin meticulously prepared emulsions containing particles that were equal in size.
-He calculated the average mass of a particle by weighing a specified number of particles, determined its density in different ways (including the specific gravity bottle method) and counted the number of suspended particles per unit volume at various heights using a microscope.
+He calculated the average mass of a particle by weighing a specified number of particles, determined its density using various methods (including the specific gravity bottle method), and counted the number of suspended particles per unit volume at different heights using a microscope.

-After repeating the experiment with different particle material (e.g. mastic), sizes, masses, liquids and temperatures, he found that the value of NA remained fairly constant and reported numbers ranging from 6.5 x 1023 to 7.2 x 1023.
-He further conducted experiments using methods based on radioactivity, blackbody radiation and the motion of ions in liquids and obtained very similar results for the value of NA.
+After repeating the experiment with different particle materials (e.g. mastic), sizes, masses, liquids and temperatures, he found that the value of NA remained fairly constant, reporting numbers ranging from 6.5 x 1023 to 7.2 x 1023.
+He further conducted experiments using methods based on radioactivity, blackbody radiation and the motion of ions in liquids, obtaining very similar results for the value of NA.
 Perrin concluded that the results justified the hypotheses that had guided him, including Avogadro’s law, and named the constant the Avogadro constant, in honour of Avogadro.

-The accuracy of the value of the Avogadro constant was subsequently improved by other scientists, one of whom is Robert Millikan.
+The accuracy of the value of the Avogadro constant was subsequently improved by other scientists, one of whom was Robert Millikan.

 Previous ArTicle: the concept